 Identify and validate improvement action plans to optimise production rates, OPEX & CAPEX.

-Simulytica provides next generation multi-platform digitalisation solutions for monitoring, analysing and simulating the performance and condition of turbomachinery in operating plants across the oil and gas, petrochemical, process and air separation industries.
+Simulytica provides next generation technologies for monitoring, analysing and simulating the performance and condition of turbomachinery in operating plants across the oil and gas, petrochemical, process and air separation industries.

-Simulytica's solutions are web-enabled and accessible from any browser, featuring custom-developed advanced visualisation technologies as well as rigorous and proven analytics engines, including secure services to obtain operating data, and connectivity options to multiple data sources, such as plant data platforms, data APIs, historians, filing systems and databases.
+Simulytica's solutions are web-enabled, featuring proprietary AI and advanced visualisation technologies as well as rigorous and proven analytics engines, including secture data connectivity options to multiple data sources, such as plant data platforms, data APIs, historians, filing systems and databases.

 Simulytica's technologies can be easily integrated with any framework, including; third-party platforms, IIoT-enabled devices, ERP systems, installed base and legacy systems, as well as other specialist modelling and simulation applications.